 Sec.
-8-19. - Notices and orders.
+38-54. - Coordination of notices and orders.

-The Floodplain Administrator shall coordinate with appropriate local agencies for the issuance of all necessary notices or orders to ensure compliance with this Chapter.
+The floodplain administrator and the building official shall coordinate the issuance of all necessary notices or orders to ensure compliance with this chapter and the flood resistant construction requirements of the Florida Building Code.

 Sec.
-8-20. - Inspections.
+38-55. - Inspections.

-The Floodplain Administrator shall make the required inspections as specified in Article I Division 6 6 of this Chapter for development that is not subject to the Florida Building Code, including buildings, structures and facilities exempt from the Florida Building Code.
-The Floodplain Administrator shall inspect flood hazard areas to determine if development is undertaken without issuance of a permit.
+The floodplain administrator shall make the required inspections as specified in article 1, division 7 of this chapter for development that is not subject to the Florida Building Code, including buildings, structures and facilities exempt from the Florida Building Code.
+For structures subject to the Florida Building Code, the building official shall make the required inspections of structures specified in this chapter and Florida Building Code, Building Section 110.
+The floodplain administrator shall inspect flood hazard areas to determine if development is undertaken without issuance of a permit.

 Sec.
-8-21. - Other duties of the floodplain administrator.
+38-56. - Other duties of the floodplain administrator.

-The Floodplain Administrator shall have other duties, including but not limited to:
+The floodplain administrator shall have other duties, including but not limited to:

-- Establish, in coordination with the Building Official, procedures for administering and documenting determinations of substantial improvement and substantial damage made pursuant to Section 8-17 of this Chapter; - (2) Require that applicants proposing alteration of a watercourse notify adjacent communities and the Florida Division of Emergency Management, State Floodplain Management Office, and submit copies of such notifications to the Federal Emergency Management Agency (FEMA); - (3) Require applicants who submit hydrologic and hydraulic engineering analyses to support permit applications to submit to FEMA the data and information necessary to maintain the Flood Insurance Rate Maps if the analyses propose to change base flood elevations, flood hazard area boundaries, or floodway designations.
-Any and all submissions shall be made within six (6) months of such data becoming available; - (4) Review required design certifications and documentation of elevations specified by this Chapter and the Florida Building Code to determine that such certifications and documentations are complete; and - (5) Notify the Federal Emergency Management Agency when the corporate boundaries of the City are modified.
+- (1) Establish, in coordination with the building official, procedures for administering and documenting determinations of substantial improvement and substantial damage made pursuant to section 38-52 of this chapter; - (2) Require that applicants proposing alteration of a watercourse notify adjacent communities and the Florida Division of Emergency Management, State Floodplain Management Office, and submit copies of such notifications to the Federal Emergency Management Agency (FEMA); - (3) Require applicants who submit hydrologic and hydraulic engineering analyses to support permit applications to submit to FEMA the data and information necessary to maintain the flood insurance rate maps if the analyses propose to change base flood elevations, flood hazard area boundaries, or floodway designations; such submissions shall be made within six months of such data becoming available; - (4) Review required design certifications and documentation of elevations specified by this chapter and the Florida Building Code and this chapter to determine that such certifications and documentations are complete; and - (5) Notify the Federal Emergency Management Agency when the corporate boundaries of the City of Palatka are modified.

 Sec.
-8-22. - Floodplain management records.
+38-57. - Floodplain management records.

-Regardless of any limitation on the period required for retention of public records, the Floodplain Administrator shall maintain and permanently keep and make available for public inspection all records that are necessary for the administration of this Chapter and the flood resistant construction requirements of the Florida Building Code, including Flood Insurance Rate Maps; Letters of Map Change; records of issuance of permits and denial of permits; determinations of whether proposed work constitutes substantial improvement or repair of substantial damage; required design certifications and documentation of elevations specified by the Florida Building Code and this Chapter; notifications to adjacent communities, FEMA, and the state related to alterations of watercourses; assurances that the flood carrying capacity of altered watercourses will be maintained; documentation related to appeals and variances, including justification for issuance or denial; and records of enforcement actions taken pursuant to this Chapter and the flood resistant construction requirements of the Florida Building Code.
-These records shall be available for public inspection at the office of the City Clerk.
+Regardless of any limitation on the period required for retention of public records, the floodplain administrator shall maintain and permanently keep and make available for public inspection all records that are necessary for the administration of this chapter and the flood resistant construction requirements of the Florida Building Code, including flood insurance rate maps; letters of map change; records of issuance of permits and denial of permits; determinations of whether proposed work constitutes substantial improvement or repair of substantial damage; required design certifications and documentation of elevations specified by the Florida Building Code and this chapter; notifications to adjacent communities, FEMA, and the state related to alterations of watercourses; assurances that the flood carrying capacity of altered watercourses will be maintained; documentation related to appeals and variances, including justification for issuance or denial; and records of enforcement actions taken pursuant to this chapter and the flood resistant construction requirements of the Florida Building Code.